Solve Your Dental Complications After An Eating Disorder

 - Eat healthier (as opposed to binge eating and purging)

 - Use prescription strength fluoride to harden and desensitize your teeth

 - Maintain your oral hygiene by brushing and flossing at least twice a day

 - If you regurgitate or vomit, rinse your mouth out right away

 - Add baking soda to your brushing - this will help to neutralize the acidic environment

 Getting a custom-fitted night guard to prevent further loss of tooth structure from grinding and bruxism and perhaps

 veneers or crowns can be used to restore ideal health to your mouth.
 A consultation at our practice with prosthodontist

-Specialized Dentistry of New Jersey (SDNJ) provides eating disorder treatment to Monmouth County residents.
+Specialized Dentistry of New Jersey (SDNJ) provides eating disorder treatment to Monmouth County residents and surrounding areas.